 However, even at the perturbative level, this answer is not correct, as we need to be more careful about the ghost.
 In a quantum field theory with gauge symmetry, we can think of introducing ghosts as a homological method to compute gauge invariant local operators.
-However, for a compact gauge group, taking $G$ invariant is already an exact functor and there is no need to do this homologically, and it suffices to only introduce higher order ghost modes.
-Similar problems appears in \cite{Costello:2020ndc} in the discussion of the boundary algebra, where more details about (derived) invariants of Lie algebra and Lie group is provided.
-The upshot is that, instead of introducing constant ghost mode in the local operator algebra, we impose $G$ invariant by hand.
+However, for a compact gauge group, taking $G$ invariant is already an exact functor and there is no need to do this homologically.
+It suffices to introduce only the higher order ghost modes.
+A similar problem appears in \cite{Costello:2020ndc} in the discussion of the boundary algebra, where more details about (derived) invariants of Lie algebra and Lie group are provided.
+The upshot is that, instead of introducing constant ghost mode in the local operator algebra, we impose the $G$ invariant by hand.
 Therefore, the perturbative operator algebra should be something that looks like $\C[\pa c, \pa^2c,\dots]^G$ instead of $\C[c,\pa c,\dots]$.

 From a physical perspective, the first order derivative of the $c$ ghost is cohomologous to the gaugino in the physical SUSY theory before twisting \cite{Costello:2020ndc}.
 In the computation of the superconformal index in physics literature\cite{Kapustin:2011jm,Imamura_2011}, only gaugino and its derivatives contribute to the index and it always involves an integration over the gauge $G$ fugacities.
-This essentially means that only $G$ invariant polynomials that only involve higher modes of the ghost $c$ contribute to the bulk algebra.
+This essentially means that only $G$ invariant polynomials without constant ghost mode $c$ contribute to the bulk algebra.

 Accordingly, when $G$ is a compact group, we write the perturbative local operator algebra as